Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 Remove shingles: Old shingles are stripped from the roof during tear-off.

-Transport to a drop site: We haul the debris to an approved recycling site like the Dane County landfill.
+Transport to a drop site: We haul the debris to an approved recycling site, such as the Dane County landfill.

 Grind into asphalt mix: Kafka Granite picks up the material, then grinds it into a fine dust at their facility in Mosinee, WI.